Under the United Nations Convention on the Rights of Persons with Disabilities, people with autism have the right to adapted health care.

 COVID-19 pandemic and autism

-Since early 2020, the COVID-19 pandemic has caused disruption across the globe and has had a big impact on the lives of autistic people as they face disruption in their routine, changes to their support services, and are faced with new challenges arising from the socio-economic impact of the crisis.
+Since early 2020, the COVID-19 pandemic has caused disruption across the globe and has had a big impact on the lives of autistic people.
+Any discriminatory practices in relation to access to treatment should be forbidden.